print logo

 Apply Now

-Please ensure you have a complete project proposal by reviewing the Off-Road Application Checklist.
+Review the appropriate checklists below to ensure you have a complete project proposal.
 If you plan to replace more than one piece of equipment, please fill out the Multiple Equipment Spreadsheet and attach it to your application.
-Once you are ready, click on the button below to fill out the online application form.
-Please note that a separate solicitation will be available for the Commercial Lawn and Garden Program.
-For any on-road or infrastructure projects, please contact our staff at LEVIP@airquality.org to request a case-by-case determination.
+Once ready, click the button below to complete the online application form.

 Off-Road Online Application